TimeRef.com

 Treaty agreed

-At Calais Edward III of England and King John of France, who had be released from captivity, signed the Treaty of Bretigny.
+At Calais King Edward III of England and King John of France, who had be released from captivity, signed the Treaty of Bretigny.

 1362